Adityaalok4/Titanic_Classification/README.md

 # How to Use
 To run this project on your local machine:

-1. Clone the repository: git clone
+1. Clone the repository: Titanic_Classification.ipynb
 2. Navigate to the project directory: cd titanic-survival-prediction
 3. Install the required dependencies: pip install -r requirements.txt
 4. Run the Jupyter notebooks provided to train and evaluate the models.